conda-forge/cfep/cfep-12.md

    2. Existing package must be fixed according to the terms of the package

       To facilitate this, infrastructure will be provided to add a file to the package.
-      (For eg: to add a copyright notice to the package).
+      (For eg: to add a copyright notice to the package). conda-package-handling (CPH) can be used for extracting the package, adding a file and creating a new package.
+      This fixed package will be forced pushed.

+      Note that this would change the md5sum of the package and the repodata will be fixed in the next CDN update.
+No downtime is expected.

       If the violation cannot be fixed by adding a file to the package, the packages have to be deleted or made private according to the previous guidelines.